4 steps for creating extraordinary client experiences

 Step 1: Define an authentic niche

 Defining a niche enables advisors to focus their efforts on a particular market or specialization.
-Whom are you designing the client experience for?
+For whom are you designing the client experience?
 In other words, says Littlechild, a niche can be your target market—small businesses, for example—or the work that you do, such as helping people with legacy or retirement planning.

 While she acknowledges that establishing a niche may not be right for every advisor, particularly those with a diverse client base, Littlechild emphasizes that it’s far easier to personalize and co-create your client interactions when you build your experiences around a narrow set of client needs and perspectives.